 What to Wear to a Spring Wedding

-Unlike late fall and winter weddings, warmer temps in the Spring offer flexibility for what you can get away with wearing.
+Unlike late fall and winter weddings, warmer temps in Spring offer flexibility – as far as what you can get away with wearing.
 As such, Spring wedding attire can range anywhere from beachy casual to formal black-tie.
 But in my experience, most Spring weddings have been semi-formal.
 As such, I’m going to be discussing specifically what to wear to a semi-formal Spring wedding.

 As I mentioned, most spring weddings will be semi-formal attire.
 Brides typically opt for a less-formal wedding (at least attire wise) during this time of year for a number of reasons, but mostly because it’s simply more fitting for the season.
 After months of chilling temperatures and bulky clothes, most brides opt for a less formal occasion that allows for brighter colors, lighter fabrics, and fun prints worn in shorter and less-structured silhouettes.
 Think about it.
 When you think of a spring wedding, don’t you imagine colorful, flowy dresses?

 I mean, I’m sure everyone and their mother already knows the answer to this question but for the sake of being thorough, I’ll just quickly say that typically, semi-formal means cocktail dress for us girls and a dark suit for the boys.

 But I think it’s safe to say that semi-formal attire could mean something different depending on which time of year it is.
 Don’t you think?
 And so this is where I’m going to camp out today: the semi-formal attire that is specific to those warm, Spring months.

 Related: What To Wear To An Engagement Party?

 What makes a semi-formal wedding in Spring different than one in Fall?